 1. Water, toilets and hygiene are a human right

 Extreme poverty cannot end until clean water, toilets and hygiene are a normal part of daily life for everyone, everywhere.
-Yet 771 million people live without clean water close to home, and 2 billion don't have a decent toilet of their own.
+Yet 703 million people in the world – almost one in ten – don’t have clean water close to home, and 1.5 billion people – almost one in five – don’t have a decent toilet of their own.
 And climate change is making the situation worse.

 Women in particular waste precious time walking long distances to collect dirty water.
 Girls drop out of school because there are no private toilets to manage their periods.
-And approximately 289,000 children per year do not live to see their fifth birthday because of diarrhoeal diseases caused by dirty water and poor sanitation.
+And more than 273,000 children under the age of five die every year because of diarrhoeal diseases caused by dirty water and poor sanitation.

 We may be called WaterAid, but our focus is resolutely on all three essentials: clean water, improved sanitation and proper hygiene.